 To achieve and sustain their organic status, both the farm and the Diary itself must adhere to The Soil Association standards.
 This means the cows are fed a wholesome diet free from artificial additives, chemicals and genetically modified ingredients, and the farm doesn't use antibiotics on cows providing milk or unnatural pesticides, fertilizers and herbicides on the land.

-"Looking after the soil to organic status means we have to really look after the soil in our fields.
+"Our organic status means we have to really look after the soil in our fields.
 We do this by restricting artificial chemicals and adding nutrients through composted farm manure and green waste.
 We also rotate our crops we grow as each one will take or give different nutrients from the soil which affects soil fertility.